 Every year 70,000 people head to Black Rock City to experience Burning Man.
 It’s a wild adventure filled with dusty sunrises and sunsets, playa hugs, and beautiful experiences.
 It’s tough to explain what happens during those dusty days in dreamland because everyone’s experience is different.

-For the ultimate Burning Man experience, think about:
+For the ultimate Burning Man experience, you’ll need to plan.

 - How are you going to get to Black Rock City?

-- Where are you going to sleep?
-And what are you going to sleep on?
+- Where will you stay?
+What are you going to sleep on?

 - What are you going to eat, and how will you cook?